Trade Unions & Works Councils in Ireland

-Our Trade Union and Collective Rights team advises employers on all aspects of industrial relations and collective employment law.
+We advise employers on all aspects of industrial relations and collective employment law in Ireland.

 Our team works with employers across all sectors to manage their engagement with trade unions and works councils.
-It has particular experience in advising on engaging with unions in the context of collective consultation exercises, union recognition applications and industrial action.
-It also advises on overlaps between individual and collective rights in areas such as union blacklisting, unlawful inducements relating to collective bargaining and claims for detriment or dismissal based on trade union duties or activities.
+It has particular experience in advising on engaging with unions in the context of collective consultation exercises, industrial action and European Works Councils.

-Proactive industrial relations strategies help employers avoid industrial action.
-Strikes and industrial action short of a strike are nevertheless sometimes unavoidable.
-Our team advises on all aspects of industrial action including union balloting, picketing, the withholding of pay, the use of agency workers, responding to unions’ leverage campaign tactics, and the strategic considerations involved in deciding whether to seek a strike injunction and applying for it.
+Proactive industrial relations strategies help employers avoid disputes.
+Industrial action is nevertheless sometimes unavoidable.
+Our team advises on all aspects of industrial action including union balloting, picketing, the withholding of pay, responding to unions’ leverage campaign tactics, and the strategic considerations involved in deciding whether to seek a strike injunction and applying for it.

-For further information, please see our guide on industrial action.
+For further information, please see our guide on European Works Councils under Irish law.

 European Works Councils under Irish Law14 January 2021